ibm-cloud-docs/Registry/iam.md

 For information about enabling policies for {{site.data.keyword.registrylong_notm}}, see [Defining user access role policies](/docs/services/Registry/registry_users.html#user).

 Policies enable access to be granted at different levels.
-Some of the options include the following:
+Some of the options include the following access levels:

 * Access to the service in your account
 * Access to a specific resource within the service
 * Access to all IAM-enabled services in your account

 After you define the scope of the access policy, you assign a role.
-Review the following tables which outline what actions each role allows within the {{site.data.keyword.registrylong_notm}} service.
+Review the following tables that outline what actions each role allows within the {{site.data.keyword.registrylong_notm}} service.

 For information about managing user roles, see [Working with users](/docs/iam/iamusermanage.html#iamusermanage).